 - Legion of Super-Heroes: After causing the death of her husband Karate Kid, Nemesis Kid smugly negates Princess Projectra's powers and assumes she's helpless.
 She snaps his neck with her bare hands.

 - Empowered is a self-inflicted on-and-off case of this.
 She gets her powers from her super-suit, but it tears easily, and she loses power the more Clothing Damage she incurs.
 However, when her suit is intact, she's usually trying to use its powers, which are flaky at best even when it's in perfect condition.
-Once it's damaged, however, she's usually forced to get creative... and she can be shockingly clever when she's backed into a corner, which, combined with the fact that nobody takes her seriously, can often leave the perpetually-unlucky superheroine just the opening she needs to pull through in even the worst of situations.
+Once it's damaged, however, she's usually forced to get creative... and she can be stunningly clever when she's backed into a corner, which, combined with the fact that nobody takes her seriously, can often leave the perpetually-unlucky superheroine just the opening she needs to pull through in even the worst of situations.

 - Doctor Strange is a master of the mystic and martial arts.
 Anti-Magic only gets rid of one of those.